benspector-mls/asd-walker/README.md

   - [TODO 6: Reset `speedX` and `speedY` on `"keyup"`](#todo-6-reset-speedx-and-speedy-on-keyup)
   - [Challenge Ideas](#challenge-ideas)

-# Setup
+# Overview

-To install this project, first clone the [template](https://github.com/benspector3/asd-template/) repository by entering these commands into your bash terminal:

-```bash
-git clone https://github.com/benspector3/asd-template.git
-rm -rf asd-template/.git
-```

-Then, rename the folder to `box-walker`

-# Game Description
+## Game Description

 In this project we will be building a simple program that allows us to control the movement of a box with the arrow keys.
+As a challenge, try limiting the movement of the "walker" to the boundaries of the board.

-# Learning Objectives
+## Learning Objectives
 - Become familiar with the template repository
 - Apply lesson on detecting keyboard inputs
 - Make connections to the Bouncing Box program and recognize patterns
 - Continue to practice using jQuery

+## Setup

+To install this project:

+1. Clone the [template](https://github.com/benspector3/asd-template/) repository by entering these commands into your bash terminal:

+```bash
+git clone https://github.com/benspector3/asd-template.git
+rm -rf asd-template/.git
+```

+2. Rename the folder to `walker`

 # TODOs